obrienjoey/joeyobrien.ie/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a consultant in the Quant Services division of [Acadia](https://www.acadia.inc/quant-services) where I focus on applying techniques from data science and applied mathematics in helping financial groups including tier-one investment banks and hedge funds perform efficient risk calculations and analysis within their portfolios.
+I am a consultant in the Quant Services division of [Acadia](https://www.acadia.inc/quant-services) where I focus on applying techniques from data science and applied mathematics in helping financial groups including tier-one investment banks and hedge funds perform efficient risk calculations and analysis within their portfolios.